 Train from Cusco (Poroy) to Machu Picchu (Aguas Calientes)

-Machu Picchu lies approximately 50 miles or 80 km northwest of Cusco, Peru, the capital of the Inka Empire.
+Machu Picchu lies approximately 50 as-the-crow-flies miles or 80 km northwest of Cusco, Peru, the capital of the Inka Empire.
 The easiest way to go from Cusco to Machu Picchu is by train.

 Trains depart from the station in Poroy, which is a 30-minute drive from central Cusco in good traffic.
 The train arrives in Aguas Calientes, the closest city to Machu Picchu, 3.5 hours after departing Poroy.
 A bus ride or hiking completes the final few miles to Machu Picchu.

 Because the trip takes so long, those wanting to return to Cusco on the same day must leave early.

 Three rail companies provide transportation from Poroy.
 Heavy demand requires buying tickets through a tour company or online well in advance of your desired travel date.

 The trip to Aguas Calientes is itself a great experience.

 The train follows a route past farms, small settlements, the Urubamba (Sacred) River, hills with steep canyons, and occasional views of high Andes peaks.

-At one point near Ollantaytambo you can see a portion of the trail the Inka used to access Machu Picchu.
-It is a three-day hike on the Inka Trail from Ollantaytambo to Machu Picchu.
+At one point near Ollantaytambo you can see a portion of the Inka Trail that leads to Machu Picchu.
+Machu Picchu is a three-day hike from Ollantaytambo.

 Bus from Aguas Calientes to Machu Picchu

 In Aguas Calientes I met John, my guide.
 We boarded a bus for a 20-minute, somewhat perilous ride up the mountain.
 Hiking to Machu Picchu is also an option for the physically fit who have an extra two hours to kill.
 You’re going from roughly 6,800 feet at Aguas Calientes to almost 8,000 feet at Machu Picchu.

 Arriving at Machu Picchu after a four-hour journey, I was able to stretch my legs on a short climb from the bus parking lot.

 The climb is rewarded with more breathtaking views.

-The precise nature and purpose of Machu Picchu remains unknown.
+The precise nature and purpose of Machu Picchu remains uncertain.
 Many experts believe it was a royal estate for Emperor Pachacuti Inka Yupanqui.
 It seems to be generally accepted that the facilities at Machu Picchu could support around 300 Inka.
-It looks bigger than that.
+It looks bigger than that to my untrained eye.